perkeep/perkeep/doc/overview.md

 the GnuPG tools or go to key signing events or anything dorky like that.

-You are in control of your Camlistore server(s), whether you run your own copy or use a hosted version.
+You are in control of your Perkeep server(s), whether you run your own copy or use a hosted version.
 In the latter case, you're at least logically in control, analagous to how you're in charge of your email (and it's your private repository of all your email), even if a big company runs your email for you.
-Of course, you can also store all your email in Camlistore too, but Gmail's interface and search is much better.
+Of course, you can also store all your email in Perkeep too, but Gmail's interface and search is much better.

-Responsible (or paranoid) users would set up their Camlistore servers to cross-replicate and mirror between different big companies' cloud platforms if they're not able to run their own servers between different geographical areas. (e.g. cross-replicating between different big disks stored within a family)
+Responsible (or paranoid) users would set up their Perkeep servers to cross-replicate and mirror between different big companies' cloud platforms if they're not able to run their own servers between different geographical areas. (e.g. cross-replicating between different big disks stored within a family)

-A Camlistore server comprises several parts, all of which are optional and can be turn on or off per-instance:
+A Perkeep server comprises several parts, all of which are optional and can be turn on or off per-instance:

-* **Storage**: the most basic part of a Camlistore server is storage.
+* **Storage**: the most basic part of a Perkeep server is storage.
 This is anything which can Get or Put a blob (named by its content-addressable digest), and enumerate those blobs, sorted by their digest.
 The only metadata a storage server needs to track